leonwinheim/PROGRESSIVE_NET_MFI25_PUB/README.md

 Welcome to the supplementary repository for the publication **"BNN Training as State Estimation: A Progressive Filtering Approach"** at MFI 2025, College Station, Texas!
+The authors Leon Winheim and Uwe D. Hanebeck are with the Intelligent Sensor-Actuator Systems Lab (ISAS) at KIT, Germany.
 This repository contains all the code required to reproduce the publicated results for the proposed method.
-Additionally, you can find a minimum working example in form of a Jupyter Notebook to get started.
+Additionally, you can find a [minimum working example](AA_minimum_working.ipynb) in form of a Jupyter Notebook to get started.
 As the authors of the KBNN paper didn't publish their immplementation yet, the model code is not included here.
 If any questions remain unanswered, feel free to contact me under leon.winheim@kit.edu.